sscheib/ansible-role-satellite_prepare_installation/README.md

 Requirements
 ------------

-This role needs the system to be registered to the Red Hat Content Delivery Network (CDN) with enabled Red Hat Satellite repositories in order to to install necessary packages.
+This role needs the system to be registered to the Red Hat Customer Portal with enabled Red Hat Satellite repositories in order to to install necessary packages.

 Role Variables
 --------------